 Be sure to provide a citation (author, year, and page number) for every note that you take.
 This way, you will not have to interrupt your writing process later to find citation information.

 Knowing how to read effectively will be one of your strongest assets in the prewriting process.
-Review the Writing Center's resources on critical reading for more tips on getting the most from your research and reading.
+Review the Academic Skills Center's resources on critical reading for more tips on getting the most from your research and reading.

 Review the notes you have made to identify trends and areas of interest.
 Ask yourself where you have taken the most notes, where the most information is focused, and where any gaps in the literature might be.
 Do not discount your own interests—it is easiest to write a paper on a topic that intrigues you!